AliFarooq77/FYP/README.md

-# Machine Learning-Based Intrusion Detection System with Automated ARP Spoofing (Ghost Route)
+# Machine Learning-Based Intrusion Detection System with Automated ARP Spoofing

 This project combines **Machine Learning for Intrusion Detection** with automated **ARP spoofing techniques** to simulate and analyze network behavior in a controlled lab environment.